Continuous-variable gate teleportation and bosonic-code error correction: Macronode-based CV Cluster States

 An important feature of maximally entangled states is that a local operator acting on one mode can be moved to the other (the operator is modified in the process), and the resulting two-mode state is identical to the original.
 This operation, which we call \emph{bouncing}, is described by the circuit,

 where $\op{O}$ is an operator on the top mode, and $\op{O}^\tp$ (the bounced operator) is the transpose of $\op{O}$ taken in the basis where the maximally entangled state is perfectly correlated---the position-position basis for the EPR state in Eq.~\eqref{EPR}.
+Thus, the Choi state above can be represented in different, yet equivalent ways.

 The transposed position and momentum operators, $\op{q}^\tp = \op{q}$ and $\op{p}^\tp = -\op{p}$, can be found by computing their matrix elements in the position basis,

 where $x_{(t,s)} \coloneqq \qbra{t} \op{x} \qket{s} $.\footnote{The relations follow from the symmetry of $\delta(\cdot)$ and the asymmetry of its derivative $\delta'(\cdot)$.} These relations allow a straightforward bounce of a displacement operator,